I guess you want to get your PPL as quickly as you can.

 For every student pilot, the time frame to get a private pilot license is different.

-Numerous factors contribute to varying duration of private pilot license training.
+Numerous factors contribute to the varying duration of private pilot license training.

 If everything goes smoothly, a student pilot can be a private pilot as quickly as in 3 months.
 While three months is the minimum span for a full-time student pilot to get a private pilot license, it may take up to a year for many.